zchking/docs/pages/katalium-server/docs/katalium-user-guide.md

 Install Java.
 The recommended version is Java 8.

 Download and extract the latest release of the Katalium Server at https://github.com/katalon-studio/katalium-server/releases.
+The `kata-server.jar` can be run in Standalone, Grid Hub, or Grid Node mode.

 ## Standalone mode